jenkinsci/coverity-plugin/README.md

 *   When upgrading, make sure that all jobs using the Coverity plugin are finished and not running during upgrade.
 For best results, restart your Jenkins after upgrade.

+## Support

+If you have any questions or issues with the Coverity plugin, contact <coverity-support@synopsys.com>

 ## Changelog

 #### Version 1.9.2 (July 6, 2017)